hashicorp/vault/website/source/docs/auth/pcf.html.md

 In testing we found that PCF instance identity CA certificates were set to expire in 3 years.
 Some PCF docs indicate they expire every 4 years.
-However long they last, at some point you may need to add another CA certificate - one that's soon to expire, and one that is currently or soon-to-by valid.
+However long they last, at some point you may need to add another CA certificate - one that's soon to expire, and one that is currently or soon-to-be valid.

 ```